 A legislature is now trying to formulate rules to govern a technical infrastructure that it hardly understands.
 How many politicians or lawyers can explain the difference between session cookies and third party cookies?
 Exactly!
 It could happen that you have to pay warnings from a technically experienced point of view despite careful procedures, since you are the only person in the room at the court hearing who understands the technical contexts.
 That’s scary.
 And the GDPR coming on 25.05.2018 extends the rules, increases complexity and thus creates an interpretation chaos that the one or other lawyer will know how to use for himself.

 Question round after my presentation

 Annette raised an interesting question: Why did we choose WordPress with WooCommerce?
 Yeah, why is that indeed?
 I had preferred Shopware for a project of this calibre, especially since the customer’s ERP needed modernization and Shopware together with Pickware would probably have been the better choice.
 The decision was made, however, when the designer in the team began to throw pretty WordPress themes into the room.
 Suddenly the decision process was no longer WooCommerce vs. Shopware, but which WordPress theme is the most beautiful.
-This is how quickly decision processes can become independent.
+This is how quickly decision processes can develop their own momentum.

-After my presentation the evening continued with Udo and Max and the GDPR (German), which will come to us in May.
-I believe that data protection officer is currently a profession with a future.
+After my talk the evening continued with Udo, Max and the GDPR (German), which will hit us in May.
+I think that data protection officer is currently a profession with quite a future.